The Parts of a Stethoscope

 – Both single-sided and double-sided pieces will usually have a flexible ring called a chill ring encircling them, which helps to make an airtight seal and buffer the patient against the coldness of the part.

-4. Acoustic tubes.
-The acoustic tubes are the hollow rubber-like tubes that connect the chestpiece to the ear tubes.
+- Acoustic tubes: The acoustic tubes are the hollow rubber-like tubes that connect the chestpiece to the ear tubes.

-The parts of a stethoscope labeled are below in this fantastic image.
+The parts of a stethoscope are labeled below in this detailed image.

 You might be wondering how a stethoscope actually comes into being.